-- I-91 runs south-north through western New England for 290 miles (467 km), much of it following the Connecticut River and its valley.
+- I-91 runs south-north through western New England for 290 miles (467 km), following the Connecticut River and its valley and into northern Vermont.

 - I-90 runs east-west in Massachusetts.
 Officially the Massachusetts Turnpike, this toll road is known to locals as “the Mass Pike” or even “the Pike.”
 Easily accessible from Boston’s Logan International Airport, it dips down through the southern part of the state, past Old Sturbridge Village and Springfield, on its way to the Berkshire Hills.